 ERCOT IT Support for sandbox testing environment is available from 9:00 AM to 4:00 PM on Retail Business Days.

-Issues with the testing environment should be reported through the ERCOT Helpdesk, specifying “CERT Environment”.
+Issues with the testing environment should be reported through the ERCOT Helpdesk, Helpdesk@ERCOT.com or 512-248-6800 specifying “CERT Environment”.

 Environmental Availability and Performance